A Guide on How to Edit PDFs in Every Way You Can Imagine

 When you’re done, to save the file as a PDF, simply click on Save As and select PDF from the dropdown menu, as shown below.

-How to Edit a PDF File on Windows Using Foxit Phantom PDF
+2. Editing a PDF on Windows Using Foxit Phantom PDF

 Here’s how to add text to a PDF using Foxit Phantom PDF:

 - Open your file in Foxit Phantom.

 - Click on Edit from the top-menu and then on Edit Text

 - Place the cursor where you need to add your text and simply start typing.

 - If you want to change your text’s formatting (font, size, color, alignment, etc.), you can just choose the relevant option from the Edit Text menu.

 Here’s how you can highlight text in your PDF files using Foxit Phantom: